n00p3/ve-js/README.md

 Port of [ve](https://github.com/Kimtaro/ve) to JavaScript.

-It uses mecab as it's backend.
+It uses kuromoji as it's backend.
 All required dictionaries are included in ./lib directory.

 # How to use
 ``` js